jobreu/personal_website_blogdown/content/home/about.md

 # Biography

-Johannes Breuer is a senior researcher in the team Data Linking & Data Security at GESIS - Leibniz Institute for the Social Sciences (Department Data Archive).
-Before joining GESIS he worked in several projects investigating the use and effects of digital media at the Universities of Cologne, Hohenheim, and Münster, and the Leibniz-Institut für Wissensmedien (Knowledge Media Research Center) in Tübingen.
-He also taught classes in psychology and communication at both the graduate and undergraduate level.
+Johannes Breuer is a senior researcher in the team Data Augmentation at GESIS - Leibniz Institute for the Social Sciences (Department Survey Data Curation) and (co-)leads the team Research Data & Methods at the Center for Advanced Internet Studies (CAIS).
+Previously, he worked in several projects investigating the use and effects of digital media at the Universities of Cologne, Hohenheim, and Münster, and the Leibniz-Institut für Wissensmedien (Knowledge Media Research Center) in Tübingen.
+He has also been teaching classes in psychology and communication at both the graduate and undergraduate level.